Work With Us

 - At least 3 years of working experience in a similar role, preferably in diverse settings with culturally, racially and linguistically diverse students.

 - English/Spanish bilingual with high fluency in both languages.

-- Degree (BA, BFA, BS, etc.) in related fields required.
-Specific teaching certificates and advanced degrees in education preferred.
+- Degree (MFA, BFA, BA, BS, etc.) in related fields required.

 - Highly skilled in and with practical knowledge of one or all of the following theatre arts disciplines; acting, improvisation, playwriting, movement, vocal production, devised theatre, theatre design or technical theatre production.

 - Experience utilizing arts education programming as a tool for healthy social-emotional development, leadership development, and community building.